lavaman131/lavaman131/README.md

 </br>

 - 🔭 I’m currently ... a student
 - 🌱 I’m currently learning ...
-ML and data science in Python
+Rust
 - 👯 I’m looking to collaborate on ...
-ML projects
+Software Development Projects
 - 🤔 I’m looking for help with ...
-Convolutional Neural Networks
+Graph Algorithms
 - 💬 Ask me about ...
 ML and Python
 - 😄 Pronouns ... he/him
 - ⚡ Fun fact ...
 I play the violin 🎻